osu-cs340-ecampus/nodejs-starter-app/Step 1 - Connecting to a MySQL Database/STEP1.md

-# Node.js - Step 1 - Connecting to the Database
+# Node.js - Step 1 - Connecting to a MySQL Database
 Once we are able to observe the server is running, we then need to connect our database.

 # Validate That Your Database Exists